 Along with chemotherapy, surgery to remove the tumour might be an option.
 Risks associated with the surgery will depend on the location of the tumour and may include prosthetic bone replacements.
 These risks and associated rehabilitation after surgery should be discussed carefully with the treatment team.

-men will be diagnosed with cancer before the age of 75
+Australians will be diagnosed with cancer before the age of 85

 is the leading cause of death of children by disease

-women will be diagnosed with cancer before the age of 75
+Australians will pass away from cancer before the age of 85

 Cancer in Australia 2017, Australian Institute of Health and Welfare